sciapp/gr/lib/grm/grplot/README.md

 ## Introduction

 This program allows to create plots from the command line while using simple key-value pairs as arguments.
 The latter are converted into GRM containers which will then be used to plot the data.
 Alternatively a sender receiver mechanic can be used.
-For that start the grplot with the parameter `--listen`.
+For that start the grplot with the parameter `--listen <port>`.
 The executable will now display the elements the sender sends to it.

 ## Command line arguments